melentye/andrey-melentyev.com/src/2018-05-27_macos-ubuntu-dual-boot.md

 1. Launch *Terminal*.
 1. Start cgdisk with `sudo cgdisk /dev/sda`
-1. Drop the last partition (MS-DOS partition created from macOS).
+1. Change the type of the last partition (MS-DOS partition created from macOS) to be an LVM partition (type 8e00).
-1. Create an LVM partition (type 8e00) on its place.
+1. Write the changes.

-**Achtung**: `sda5` in the guide below is assuming macOS had three partitions and you've created one for Ubuntu Boot:
+**Achtung**: `sda4` in the guide below is assuming macOS had three partitions and you've created one for Ubuntu Boot:

 * sda1: macOS EFI boot partition
-* sda2: macOS partition
+* sda2: macOS APFS partition
-* sda3: macOS recovery partition
+* sda3: Ubuntu boot partition
-* sda4: Ubuntu boot partition
+* sda4: Ubuntu LVM partition

-* sda5: Ubuntu LVM partition
+If you see additional partitions, change the commands using `sda4` accordingly.

 ### Enable disk encryption

 We will use so-called LVM on LUKS approach where a single LVM partition is LUKS-encrypted together with its volumes.

-1. Initialise an encrypted parition: `cryptsetup luksFormat /dev/sda5`
+1. Initialise an encrypted parition: `cryptsetup luksFormat /dev/sda4`
-1. Open the encrypted partition and map it as *lvm* `cryptsetup luksOpen /dev/sda5 lvm`
+1. Open the encrypted partition and map it as *lvm* `cryptsetup luksOpen /dev/sda4 lvm`

 As the result, the partition is mapped as `/dev/mapper/lvm`.